lcurryh/orbital.github.io/README.md

 **The DSRD-Dataset includes more than 7700 photos of strawberries of different ripenness**：

 The DSRD dataset we created is a comprehensive image collection consisting of 7,700 images.
 It is compiled by combining the self-collected CaptStraw dataset, the publicly available StrawDI_Db1 dataset, and the StrawberryNet dataset.

+The extraction code for the DSRD dataset is DSRD.